astei/astei/README.md

 🔭 Some of the projects I work on on the side include [Velocity](https://velocitypowered.com) and [Crafthead](https://crafthead.net).

-🌱 I'm currently looking to learn Rust and Kotlin.
+🌱 I'm currently looking to learn Rust and Elixir.

 💬 Outside of development and web design, I love to play video games, talk about history, write some creative fiction, read speculative fiction, science fiction, and non-fiction books (mostly history), and listen to music (I'm a well-listened man!)